hashicorp-guides/vault-radar-demo/docs/README.md

 Welcome to the `vault-radar` documentation.

 ## Dependencies
-Currently, the only dependency of `vault-radar` is having a local installation of the `git` CLI on the machine `vault-radar` is running on.
+Following dependencies need to be installed on the machine `vault-radar` is running on.
+ *  `git` CLI - Required for scan-repo command
+ *  [Docker engine](https://docs.docker.com/engine/install/) - Required for scan-docker-image command

 ## Commands
 To learn more about the various commands `vault-radar` supports, follow one of the links below: